English Nederlands

 Simultaneously, three Oral Hygiene students have joined WP6, where they will explore how digital tools can be leveraged to improve communication and education in oral healthcare.
 Their research focuses on the use of media channels and digital resources to raise awareness about oral health among parents and caregivers of children under three years old.
 By conducting interviews with dentists, oral hygienists, and dental assistants, they aim to identify the most effective digital communication strategies for reaching low-SES families, both before and after dental visits, as well as those who do not regularly visit dental professionals.

-This research within WP6 aligns with the broader MetaHealth goal of integrating digital health solutions to enhance communication and accessibility in healthcare.
-The findings will contribute to recommendations for developing and optimizing digital applications that promote inclusive and effective oral health education.
+This research within WP6 aligns with MetaHealth’s broader goal of integrating various digital health solutions to improve communication and accessibility in healthcare.
+The findings will contribute to recommendations for the development and optimization of digital applications that promote inclusive and effective oral health education.

-By combining the efforts of WP1 and WP6, these research projects provide valuable insights into both community-based and digital approaches to improving health outcomes.
-The integration of innovative strategies will help shape future interventions aimed at supporting families in adopting healthier lifestyles.
+By combining the strengths of WP1 and WP6, these research projects will provide valuable insights into both community-based and digital approaches to health promotion.
+The integration of innovative strategies will contribute to future interventions that support families in leading healthy lifestyles.

 Oral hygiene student at work